brianzhou139/-AndroidDevChallenge/README.md

 * Help us build ML pipeline for model training for person recognition

 ## About Me
 My name is Brian Zhou.
-I'm a passionate android developer.I love code challenges.I recently participated in the IEEMADC Mobile App developement contest and this was my submission( https://ieeemadc.github.io/IEEEmadC-wiki/BookShoot).I have worked on various android projects(https://github.com/brianzhou139).
+I'm a passionate android developer.I love code challenges.I recently participated in the IEEMADC Mobile App developement contest and this was my submission( https://ieeemadc.github.io/IEEEmadC-wiki/BookShoot) .
+I have worked on various android projects(https://github.com/brianzhou139).